','

 Government and Society’s Response to India’s Losses Due to Coronavirus

-Despite the overwhelming loss due to Coronavirus in India, the country showcased resilience through innovation, governmental policies, and community support.
+Despite India’s overwhelming losses due to Coronavirus, the country showcased resilience through innovation, governmental policies, and community support.

 1. Healthcare Strengthening

 The crisis pushed India to ramp up its healthcare infrastructure.
 The country developed indigenous vaccines like Covaxin and Covishield, conducted mass vaccination drives, and increased oxygen production to mitigate future crises.
-Hospitals expanded ICU capacities, and telemedicine gained prominence.
+India’s Losses Due to Coronavirus Hospitals expanded ICU capacities, and telemedicine gained prominence.

 2. Economic Stimulus and Relief Measures